Carpal Tunnel Syndrome

 Certain risk factors increase the likelihood:

-Repetitive use of the hands: continuous movement of the wrist leads to fatigue, tendon compression, and narrowing of the tunnel.
+Continuous movement of the wrist leads to fatigue, tendon compression, and narrowing of the tunnel.
+Repetitive strain injuries can affect the entire upper extremity, not just the wrist.

-• Inflammatory disorders: Rheumatoid arthritis or another form of arthritis might result in inflammation that presses on the tunnel.
+Rheumatoid arthritis or another form of arthritis may cause inflammation that compresses the tunnel.

-Diagnosis of CTS is established by careful patient history and clinical testing.
-A physician will inquire about whether all or just certain fingers are numb, as this would help rule out CTS from other illnesses affecting the nerves.
+Diagnosis of carpal tunnel involves a combination of careful patient history, physical examination maneuvers, and diagnostic tests.
+To have carpal tunnel syndrome diagnosed, a physician will ask whether all or just certain fingers are numb, as this would help rule out CTS and other illnesses affecting the nerves.

 To establish the diagnosis, electromyography and nerve conduction studies are typically used.
 These tests measure the electrical activity of nerves and muscles, providing information on the site and extent of the compression.
 Ultrasound or an MRI scan may be used to rule out other causes of wrist pain or nerve dysfunction.